 Horse ulcers are quite common in the equine industry.
-It is caused by overproduction of gastric acid caused by variable factors and if left untreated, it could progress to a more complicated condition.
+It is caused by overproduction of gastric acid caused by variable factors.
+If left untreated, it could progress to a more complicated condition.
 In treating digestive ulcers in horses, it is important to manage it well to avoid recurrence.

 Horses produce acid in their stomachs even if their stomachs are empty.
 Most of the time, the stomach of a horse is designed to remain unaffected by the acidic environment.
-The stomach’s top portion is more susceptible to damaging effects of the acid compared to the bottom portion, where by nature, that region in their stomach can withstand the acid secretion.
+The stomach’s top portion is more susceptible to damaging effects of the acid compared to the bottom portion.
+By nature, that region in their stomach can withstand the acid secretion.
 When horses graze, they are actually protecting themselves from developing ulcers.
-Horses graze all day and the roughage they take in absorbs the acid in the stomach, keeping the acidity level inside the stomach well-controlled.
+Horses graze all day and the roughage they take in absorbs the acid in the stomach.
+This keeps the acidity level inside the stomach well-controlled.
 On top of that, when horses eat, they produce saliva which is considered an acid-buffering agent.
-Therefore, when horses eat, they are keeping the acidity in the stomach at normal levels and when they don’t, the stomach acid level increases up to a more serious point where ulcers could develop.
+Therefore, when horses eat, they are keeping the acidity in the stomach at normal levels.
+Which means that when they don’t, the stomach acid level increases up to a more serious point where ulcers could develop.

 Feeding practices are not the only factors that lead to ulcers in horses.
 In fact, horses that are put in stressful situations such as intensive training could also be at risk for ulcers.
 Other factors include racing, illness, drug therapy with NSAIDs, and transportation.